MicrosoftDocs/sql-docs/docs/big-data-cluster/change-azdata-password.md

 1. Generate a new complex password for `AZDATA_USERNAME` to replace the existing `AZDATA_PASSWORD`.

+   > [!NOTE]
-   To simplify the example, the next steps use "newPassword" because the generated password is "newPassword".
+   > To simplify the example, the next steps use "newPassword" because the generated password is "newPassword".

 1. Get `hexsalt` from the `auth.users` table: